MISSION PUBLIC SCHOOLS

 DUTIES AND RESPONSIBILITIES

-- plans and implements activities that will enhance the understanding of aboriginal culture
+- plans and implements activities that will enhance the understanding of indigenous culture

-- enhances the understanding of aboriginal culture among students and staff by advising of activities, materials, programs and resources available for personal or classroom use
+- enhances the understanding of indigenous culture among students and staff by advising of activities, materials, programs and resources available for personal or classroom use

 - promotes extra-curricular activities which will enhance the students’ academic or social achievements

-- assists in the development of proposals for applicable grants to enhance the understanding of aboriginal culture
+- assists in the development of proposals for applicable grants to enhance the understanding of indigenous culture

-- liaises with aboriginal community, band representatives, aboriginal advisory group and outsides agencies such as MCFD, Xyolhemeylh, MCS, Mission Native Housing, Fraser House, Public Health, RCMP, MYHouse, Child and Youth Mental Health, etc.
+- liaises with indigenous community, band representatives, indigenous advisory group and outsides agencies such as MCFD, Xyolhemeylh, MCS, Mission Native Housing, Fraser House, Public Health, RCMP, MYHouse, Child and Youth Mental Health, etc.